 Running a business is hard.
 Every day it seems there is something new that we have to take care of.
 Whether we like it or not, rules and regulations are in place to help all of us.
 If you couldn’t guess from the title – yes, I am talking about the new GDPR (General Data Protection Regulation).
 Today, we’re going to go through two cases of websites that need to address these new regulations:

-You’ll learn that even though this is European law, you need to review the following areas even if your website is in the US:
+You’ll learn that even though this is a European law, you need to review the following areas even if your website is in the US:

 - Area to Review #1 – General Google Analytics